Never being two.

 - Lampshaded by Eun Bi from Flower Boy Ramyun Shop in the first episode when she laments that nobody will want to date her since she's twenty-five.

-- Chilean night Soap Opera Soltera otra vez (Single again) has a Christmas Cake named Cristina as the main character, following her in her search for a new flame and her interactions with others.
+- Straight example with Cristina, the main character of Chilean night Soap Opera Soltera otra vez (Single again).
+The series follows Cristina in her search for a new flame and her interactions with others.
 The radio ads for the series took the trope and ran away with it, too.

 - On My Name Is Earl, a friend of Earl's named Jasper purchases a Mail-Order Bride from Russia over the Internet.
 Part of the reason he bought her in particular (in spite of the huge mole on her chin and a rather abrasive personality) is that the agency he bought her from offers free shipping if the women are over 30.

 - Friends: Monica's mother nags her to get married so she can avoid this.
-Bear in mind this is set in modern day and Monica is only twenty four at the beginning, and thirty when she does get married.
+Bear in mind the series is set in the modern day and Monica is only twenty four at the beginning, and thirty when she does get married.
 Justified as Judy is an emotionally abusive Jerkass, and clearly ridiculous in thinking stunningly attractive and kind-hearted Monica won't get married.
 Despite her abuse having zero logic, Judy does leave Monica with serious insecurities regarding this trope.
-Luckily though, Monica's best friend Chandler's efforts to prove she won't die alone note , directly lead to them falling in love and getting married, long before the rest of the characters.
+Luckily though, Monica's best friend Chandler's efforts to prove she won't die alonenote directly lead to them falling in love and getting married, long before the rest of the main characters.